lamoureux-lab/3DCNN_MQA/README.md

 Deep convolutional networks for fold recognition.
 This repository has two branches: Release and helios.
 The Release branch contains the code to replicate the main result of the publication.
-The helios branch contains complete code to replicate all the plots and tables in the publication, however it is sparsly documented.
+The helios branch contains complete code to replicate all the plots and tables in the publication, however it is sparsely documented.

 ## Preparation
 1. Download the CASP_SCWRL and CASP11Stage1_SCWRL and CASP11Stage2_SCWRL datasets, upack them to some location.